LocalCoinIS/dev.bitshares.works/docs/components/lib_chain_db.rst

 				   ("asset_sym", current_asset.symbol)("asset_id", current_asset.id) );
 		  }

-		  // Note: due to bitshares-core issue #935, the check below (using median_changed) is incorrect.
+		  // Note: due to localcoin-core issue #935, the check below (using median_changed) is incorrect.
 		  //       However, `skip_check_call_orders` will likely be true in both testnet and mainnet,
 		  //         so effectively the incorrect code won't make a difference.
 		  //       Additionally, we have code to update all call orders again during hardfork core-935